therealnicoroshi/modlist/README.md

 #### Spell HotBar will be empty by default, and show when weapons are drawn.
 Assign Keys to the slots/ Tweak size, Amount, and location in the MCM.
 Add Spells to it by opening the in game magic menu Hovering over a spell then clicking the assigned hot key for a slot on the bar.

-#### You will need to manually restart SunHelm in the MCM if you want to play with Survival features from that mod. ❗Do this after talking to Mara statue and entering the game world ❗
+#### You will need to manually restart SunHelm in the MCM if you want to play with Survival features from that mod, and Shadow of Skyrim for the alturnative Death mod. ❗Do this after talking to Mara statue and entering the game world ❗

 ### *As of Version 1.8.8 Function Key 11 (F11) will pull up the KeyMapping image.
 It can be modified in game by clicking on a key and changing it's values.
 Tab to exit*